 Audio Options and selecting 'Play truncated notes'.

-region (between markers).
-For information on working with Markers see the Time Marker Menu Section below.
+Timeline markers - For information on Marker functions see the Time Marker Menu Section below.
+Examples include:

 Patterns, Audio Clips and Automation Clips